Daytrip to Muyil Ruins and the Sian Ka’an Biosphere Reserve

 Right in the middle there is a very tall and very old wooden tower you can climb.
 DON’T do this if you are afraid of heights and DO NOT look too carefully at the state it is in on the way up – especially not the rusty nails and the places where the wood is half eaten by some sort of insect (at least not if you want to go to the top).

-Noah and Jesper did it but not without shaking legs and a good dose of adrenalin.
+Noah and Jesper did it but not without shaking legs and a good dose of adrenaline.
 Once up you are rewarded with beautiful view over the Mangrove forest and the lagoon.

 Comments